-338 While it is evident that we should learn from agricultural developments in Asia and avoid the dramatic negative 339 effects the Asian Green Revolution had in some places, we argue here that tropical smallholder farming does need 340 intensification for soil conservation to become successful.
-This intensification should be smart: it not only needs 341 to be sustainable and to avoid jeopardising the capability of the natural resources to meet the needs of future 342 generations.
-Intensification strategies should also maximise the opportunities of current and future farmers to 343 generate an acceptable income by providing them with access to profitable markets and supplying them with the 344 necessary knowledge and technology to produce for these markets.
-Smart intensification requires an approach that 345 does not focus on the conservation of natural resources alone but also on the creation of added value using a future-346 oriented perspective and the quantity and quality of food production and supply.
-Clearly, improving the livelihood 347 of the farmers and farming communities should be a key element.
-However, the capability of this farming 348 community to provide the necessary agricultural supplies to an ever growing non-farming population also needs 349 to be taken into account.
-Thus, it is not only important to consider the current socio-economic conditions but also 350 how demographic and socio-economic conditions are likely to change in the future.
-We argue that smart 351 intensification will not only make soil conservation more achievable but that it would also allow to reap additional 352 environmental benefits that may be lost when a less intensive or less future-oriented development path is chosen.
-353 As is the case for 'smart cities', we do not believe a single, all-encompassing definition of smart intensification 354 can be formulated.
-However we summarized the components that we consider to be essential in Figure 2.
-In the 355 rest of the paper we focus the discussion on how soil conservation may benefit from smart intensification.
+While it is evident that we should learn from agricultural developments in Asia and avoid the dramatic negative effects the Asian Green Revolution had in some places, we argue here that tropical smallholder farming does need intensification for soil conservation to become successful.
+This intensification should be smart: it is not sufficient that intensification is sustainable so that the capability of the natural resources to meet the needs of future generations is not jeopardised.
+Intensification strategies should also maximise the opportunities of current and future farmers to generate an acceptable income by providing them with access to profitable markets and supplying them with the necessary knowledge and technology to produce for these markets.
+Smart intensification requires an approach that does not focus on the conservation of natural resources alone but also on the creation of added value using a future-oriented perspective and the quantity and quality of food production and supply.
+Clearly, improving the livelihood of the farmers and farming communities should be a key element.
+However, the capability of this farming community to provide the necessary agricultural supplies to an ever growing non-farming population also needs to be taken into account.
+Thus, it is important to consider not only the current socio-economic conditions but also how demographic and socio-economic conditions are likely to change in the future.
+We argue that smart intensification will not only make soil conservation more achievable but that it would also allow for reaping additional environmental benefits that may be lost when a less intensive or less future-oriented development path is chosen.
+As is the case for "smart cities", we do not believe a single, all-encompassing definition of smart intensification can be formulated.
+However, we summarised the components that we consider to be essential in Fig. 2.
+In the rest of the paper we focus the discussion on how soil conservation may benefit from smart intensification.

-357 Smart intensification will allow to spare the most erosion-prone land from agriculture thereby reducing landscape-358 scale erosion rates.
-When farmers select land for arable production, they will select the most suitable land that is 359 available.
-In general this means that, for obvious reasons, flatter land is preferred over steeper land.
-(Van Rompaey et al., 2001; Bakker et al., 2005).
-Steep lands are generally much more difficult to cultivate than flatter areas and 360 361 yields can be expected to be lower in comparison to yields (for the same amount of inputs) on flat land, because 362 soils are intrinsically less productive and/or because soil productivity is negatively affected by accelerated erosion (Stone et al., 1985; Ellis-Jones and Sims, 1995; Lu and van Ittersum, 2004).
-The combination of both effects (more 363 364 labour required and lower yields) invariably implies that the net returns of arable farming decrease with increasing 365 terrain steepness.
-The total amount of erosion as well as the amount of erosion per unit of crop yield will therefore 366 necessarily increase when area expansion is preferred over intensification (Figure 3, Figure 5).
+Smart intensification will allow for the most erosionprone land to be spared from agriculture, thereby reducing landscape-scale erosion rates.
+When farmers select land for arable production, they will select the most suitable land that is available.
+In general this means that, for obvious reasons, flatter land is preferred over steeper land (Van Rompaey et al., 2001; Bakker et al., 2005).
+Steep lands are generally much more difficult to cultivate than flatter areas and yields can be expected to be lower in comparison to yields (for the same amount of inputs) on flat land because soils are intrinsically less productive and/or because soil productivity is negatively affected by accelerated erosion (Stone et al., 1985; Ellis-Jones and Sims, 1995; Lu and van Ittersum, 2004).
+The combination of both effects (more labour required and lower yields) invariably implies that the net returns of arable farming decrease with increasing terrain steepness.
+The total amount of erosion as well as the amount of erosion per unit of crop yield will therefore necessarily increase when area expansion is preferred over intensification (Figs. 3, 5).

-367 Increasing agricultural production in Africa through areal extension alone would therefore imply that overall soil 368 losses would increase much more rapidly than agricultural production would.
-If, on the other hand agricultural 369 yields on good agricultural land would be improved, it may be possible to set aside some of the marginal land that 370 is currently used for arable farming.
-The somewhat counterintuitive result of this will be that, even if erosion rates 371 on the arable land that remains in production would increase due to intensification, the overall soil loss (at the

-372 landscape scale) would still decrease (Figure 3).
+Increasing agricultural production in Africa through areal extension alone would therefore imply that overall soil losses would increase much more rapidly than agricultural production would.
+If, on the other hand, agricultural yields on good agricultural land would be improved, it may be possible to set aside some of the marginal land that is currently used for arable farming.
+The somewhat counterintuitive result of this will be that, even if erosion rates on the arable land that remains in production were to increase due to intensification, the overall soil loss (at the landscape scale) would still decrease (Fig. 3).